-The goals of the USAG Alaska WWMP are to (1) ensure that USAG Alaska, USARAK, tenant organizations, and Missile Defense are in compliance with all applicable federal and state laws and regulations regarding wetlands, (2) provide wetland areas for realistic military training while maintaining ecosystem integrity and minimizing impacts to wetlands, (3) promote early coordination between installation staff and DPW Environmental to prevent adverse impacts to wetlands, (4) provide a customer-friendly process to initiate wetland permits for military exercises or construction.
+The goals of the USAG Alaska WWMP are to (1) ensure that USAG Alaska, the 11th Airborne Division, tenant organizations, and Missile Defense are in compliance with all applicable federal and state laws and regulations regarding wetlands, (2) provide wetland areas for realistic military training while maintaining ecosystem integrity and minimizing impacts to wetlands, (3) promote early coordination between installation staff and DPW Environmental to prevent adverse impacts to wetlands, (4) provide a customer-friendly process to initiate wetland permits for military exercises or construction.

-The following describe the USAG Alaska WWMP 2021 completed tasks.
+The following describe the USAG Alaska WWMP 2022 completed tasks.
 The tasks are displayed as maps or graphics with a brief description.
 For more information (like permitting information) or higher resolution maps or graphics for each completed, ongoing, or future tasks, please contact the USAG Alaska Natural Resource office.
 For a detailed explanation and history of each program, please refer to the USAG Alaska INRMP.

-In 2021, field data was collected for 205 sites, including 65 wetland determinations, to identify wetland and upland boundaries.
-Survey data were used to delineate and classify wetlands and vegetation across 41,400 acres of training lands.
+In 2022, field data was collected at 191 wetland survey sites, including 95 wetland determinations, to identify wetland and upland boundaries.
+Survey data were used to delineate and classify wetlands and vegetation across 775 acres of training lands.